top of page

 The site and Principle of Development

 The building the subject to this application is a three-storey red brick office building located with the Ermine Business Park (Policy LP18 - Established Employment Areas) with its access from Spitfire Close.
 A parking area is provided to its north-eastern side.
 The site immediately abuts Ermine Street on its rear south-western elevation and otherwise is surrounded by business/commercial uses.
 The site is in flood zone 1 and has no heritage assets in the vicinity.
 The supporting statement accompanying the application states that the applicant RCCG Amazing Grace Huntingdon (AGH) is a church organisation and registered charity based in Huntingdon.
 The new centre will contain a meeting venue and equipment for worship and will still be used as office space for the charity to operate when services are not being held.
 Currently, the church meets regularly on Sundays between 10am and 2pm and on Wednesdays between 7pm and 9pm.
 Also, activities are organised for local children and young people (between 8am and 6pm) but currently significantly limited by the availability of suitable space.
-The proposal is to use the venue to organise more events for children and young people in a sustainable way.
-The pattern of regular meetings is likely to continue in the proposed venue.
-Existing congregations are around 100 people and there will be two people employed at the Church full time.

-Policy LP7 states that a proposal for a non-residential institutional use (Previous Use Class D1, which includes the proposed use of a place of worship) other than those defined as a main town centre use will be supported where it is appropriately located within the built-up area of an identified Spatial Planning Area settlement.
+The site is located within the settlement of Huntingdon - which the adopted Huntingdonshire Local Plan to 2036 identifies as a Spatial Planning Area (Policy LP7).
+Policy LP7 states that a proposal for a non-residential institutional use (Use Class F1, which includes the proposed use of a place of worship) other than those defined as a main town centre use will be supported where it is appropriately located within the built-up area of an identified Spatial Planning Area settlement.
 Policy LP18 (Established Employment Area) states that a proposal for a use other than business (Use Class E) within an Established Employment Area will only be supported where it demonstrates that

 (a) it will be compatible with surrounding employment uses taking into account of amenity and public safety issues;